gansm/finalcut/doc/getting-started.md

 ---------------

 FINAL CUT is a library for creating text-based terminal applications.
 It runs on several Unix-like platforms.
-The release of FINAL CUT is licensed under the terms of the GNU Lesser General Public License v3.0 ([GNU LGPL v3](https://www.gnu.org/licenses/lgpl-3.0-standalone.html)), which allows flexible licensing of applications.
+FINAL CUT is released under the terms of the GNU Lesser General Public License v3.0 ([GNU LGPL v3](https://www.gnu.org/licenses/lgpl-3.0-standalone.html)), which allows flexible licensing of applications.
 FINAL CUT was written in the programming language [C++](https://en.wikipedia.org/wiki/C%2B%2B).
-The object-oriented design allows the creation of fast and lean programs.
+Its object-oriented design makes it easy to build fast, lean applications.

 FINAL CUT is a [widget toolkit](http://en.wikipedia.org/wiki/Widget_toolkit).
 A user interface usually consists of several